ellereeeee/blog-posts/2018-07-03 this All Makes Sense Now!.md

 ##### `new` Binding

 In JS, constructors are **just functions** that happen to be called with the `new` operator in front of them.
 They are not attached to classes, they do not instantiate a class, and they are not special types of functions.
 They are regular functions that are hijacked by the use of `new` in their invocation.
-Any functions can called with `new` in front of it, making it a _constructor call_.
+Any functions can be called with `new` in front of it, making it a _constructor call_.

 When a function is invoked with `new` in front of it the following things are done automatically: